llm-as-dataset-analyst/SSDLLM/README.md

    Make sure the corresponding configurations for your chosen models are properly set up.

+3. **Custom Dataset Captioning**:
+   - To caption your own dataset, refer to `step1_image_caption/scripts_infer_batch.sh` for modifications.
+   - Prepare your dataset in a format readable by PyTorch's `ImageFolder`, e.g.,

+     ```
+     dataset
+     ├── imagenet
+     │   ├── bird
+     │   ├── boat
+     │   ├── cat
+     │   ├── dog
+     ```

+   - Different MLLMs can be used for captioning, and you can modify them for batch inference from Hugging Face demos.

 ## Usage

 Run the following command to start the script: